 - Try to write up your report as soon as possible following the observation.
 The more the time that passes between the observing and the writing, the more difficult it is. - Provide a brief summary of the overall lesson followed by "strengths" and areas that need attention, ideally based on specific Elements from the TCA.
 You will likely record much more data than what is included in the written report, however, it is important to focus the report on the areas that you want to call out for the teacher candidate.
 In doing so, you can use each report to inform your subsequent observations. - Particularly with respect to areas that need improvement, tie your comments to the Teacher Candidate Assessment (TCA). - Take a "less is more" approach.
 Generally, speaking two pages is plenty for a descriptive observation report.
 Any more than this becomes difficult for the teacher candidate to digest. - Please upload your observation reports into Taskstream as you go.

 When are this year's supervisor meetings and what will we be doing there?

-There are three required supervisor meetings for 2022-23:
+There are two required supervisor meetings for 2023-24:

-- ➤ Mid-November 2022: Details & Logistics - January/February 2023: Collaborate with Mentors - ➤ Mid-March 2023.
+- ➤ Mid-November 2023: Details & Logistics - ➤ Mid-March 2024.
 Please bring your completed Formative TCA.